jvasile/docker-wrap/README.md

 ## Use

-For any service, add a dict called "x-wrap" with one or more keys that correspond to a docker-compose command (see `docker-compose --help` for the list).
+For any service, add a dict called "x-wrap" with one or more keys that correspond to 'build' or 'use'.
 Those command keys should indicate dicts that contain `pre` or `post` keys whose values are paths to scripts to run.
+See the example below.

 `docker-wrap` will run any `pre` script before it runs your command, then run any `post` script.
-If a `pre` script prints a valid yaml structure, `docker-wrap` will use that script as the `docker-compose.yml` for running the command.
+A future feature will that if a `pre` script prints a valid yaml structure, `docker-wrap` will use that script as the `docker-compose.yml` for running the command.

 `docker-wrap` passes all arguments on to `docker-compose`.